gerhardberger/MatrixCalc/README.md

 # MatrixCalc

-A graphical matrix calculator in Java.
+A graphical **matrix calculator** app written in *Java*.

 ## Roadmap
+ * Load matrices from `.mtx` files
- * Load/write matrices from/to `.mtx` files
+ * Write matrices to `.mtx` files
- * Create matrices on-the-fly in a graphical interface
+ * Create matrices in the app with a graphical interface
- * The UI will present at most 2 matrices on which the operations will be done, opeartion buttons, as well as a result matrix
+ * The UI will present
+  * multiple matrices on which the operations will be done
+  * interface for the operation
+  * as well as a result matrix
- * Creating identity matrix in arbitrary size
+ * Create identity matrix in arbitrary size
  * Scale matrix by an arbitrary scalar
  * Add, substract matrices
  * Calculate transpose, dimension, rank and **determinant.**